2nolife/akka-ftp/README.md

 # Akka-FTP

 The Akka-FTP project is the reactive FTP server which uses Akka actors under the hood.
 It also provides the AngularJS web dashboard with Spray in the backend.
-Version 1.0 and the documantation expected to be released in December 2015
+Version 1.0 and the documantation expected to be released in December 2015.

-For details check out the [Akka-FTP blog](http://akka-ftp.blogspot.co.uk)
+For details check out the [Akka-FTP blog](http://akka-ftp.blogspot.co.uk).

-## Running the project ##
+## Running the server ##

-You need [SBT](http://www.scala-sbt.org) to build and run the server.
-Clone the repository and from the project directory `sbt run`
+You need to install [SBT](http://www.scala-sbt.org) to build and run the server.
+Then clone the repository and from the project directory `sbt run`:

 ```
 $ sbt run